mmkulmala/my-cv/README.md

 2. Now you need the jsonresume template, which can be found [here](https://jsonresume.org/schema), or you can do as I did and take your LinkedIn as a baseline ;).
 This can be done following [these instructions](https://jsonresume.org/getting-started) and installing Chrome addon to save your LinkedIn info as jsonresume.
 NOTICE that this addon is marked for deletion, so be quick if you plan to follow my footsteps.

-If you just want to do it by. then all you need is the resume.json in some folde.
+If you just want to do it by hand, then all you need is the resume.json in some folder.

 3. After the template, it's time to choose a theme for your resume by looking at the [jsonresume themes](https://jsonresume.org/themes) for some examples, but there are more than those available!